 Go behind the scenes with headshots and brand photographer, Meg Marie.
 See how she’s leveraged her passion to enhance the dreams of others!
-(Featuring MEG MARIE PHOTOGRAPHY)

-“I was only gonna do weddings.”
+“I was only gonna photograph weddings.”

 Meg Marie was decidedly building a wedding photography business when a friend asked her to make some headshots for her startup.
-As all personal branding photographers do, Meg said, “sure,” really casually, while her insides jumped for joy at having booked another client – any client.
+As all personal branding photographers do, Meg said, “sure,” really casually, while her insides jumped for joy at having booked another client—any client.

 Instead of photographing a small series of run-of-the-mill headshots, however, Meg took her friend into town and created a spectrum of images.
-Magnetic headshots, energetic portraits, bold personal branding photos: the pictures were alive and full of story, and – more importantly – they dramatically increased her friend’s growing business.
+Magnetic headshots, energetic portraits, bold personal branding photos: the pictures were alive and full of story, and (more importantly) they dramatically increased her friend’s growing business.

 Now, Meg earns 80% of her income with personal branding photography and brand-building add-ons.
 With a vision that challenges and surpasses the headshots status quo, Meg consistently delivers photographs that become as much a part of her clients’ personal branding as the services and products they sell.